milascristina/Retea-de-socializare/README.md

 1. Clone the repository.
 2. Set up a PostgreSQL database and update the connection details in the code.
 3. Run the JavaFX application.

-## Future Enhancements
-- Improve UI design with CSS styling.
-- Implement a search feature for friends.
-- Add group chat functionality.

-This application provides a simple yet powerful way to manage social connections and communicate in real-time. 🚀